F3real/F3real.github.io/content/blockchain_ctf2.md

 }
 ~~~

-Vulnerability is that contract is using `block.blockhash(block.number)` as source of entropy.
+Vulnerability is that the contract is using `block.blockhash(block.number)` as source of entropy.
-When transaction gets executed in the EVM, the blockhash of the block that is being created is still unknown and EVM will always yield zero.
+When a transaction gets executed in the EVM, the blockhash of the block that is being created is still unknown and EVM will always yield zero.
 Block number only  becomes known when miner picks up a transaction that executes contract code.

 Knowing this we see, that our `_seed` should actually only be equal to `keccak256(abi.encodePacked(msg.sender))` (since xor with 0 has no effect).